TrivadisPF/platys/README.md

 Especially as a consultant, coach, trainer, technology evangelist, you will be using different Compose setups for different environments.

-So the longer you use Docker Compose, the more of these YAML files you get and to maintain them is quite a challenge:
+The longer you use Docker Compose, the more of these YAML files you get and to maintain them is quite a challenge:

  * But how do you easily upgrade to a new version of a container, i.e. Apache Kafka?
  * Do you manually have to go through all of these Compose files, which is a lot of work and prone to errors?